jaya1001/iMumz_Internship_2021/README.md

-# Let's get Summer Ready!
+# Let's get Ready!
  👋🏽   Hey!
 You've been shortlisted for an internship opportunity at [iMumz](https://www.imumz.com/).
- Please read this file for instructions to your task, to be submitted by **Saturday, 24 April 2021**.
+ Please read this file for instructions to your task, to be submitted by **Thursday, 6 August 2021**.

 # What's next?